 Started too fast: we always are full of energy at the beginning and excited by the crowd, but my confidence made me forget that I may not have enough fuel to spear in the final hour.
 Also, my smart watch tried to alert me, showing that I haven’t slept enough lately.
 Despite everything, I kept a pace 10 seconds faster than my goal for 33km.
 That’s too fast and walking at the end was inevitable.
 What I’m supposed to do instead was to start slow and gradually increase my pace to reach the average goal.
 This strategy can vary according to the elevation, where I can go faster in downhills and slower in uphills.

-Didn’t ingested enough sodium prior to the race: I thought I learned how to properly hydrate in my long runs, but training for me was always slower than racing.
-I thought sport drinks and gels would help me, but they messed with my stomach.
+Didn’t ingest enough sodium prior to the race: I thought I learned how to properly hydrate in my long runs, but training for me was always slower than racing.
+I thought sports drinks and gels would help me, but they messed with my stomach.
 No more gels from now on.
-By ingesting more sodium, we retain more water within our body for longer, but for me, it works better consuming it before than during the race.
+By ingesting more sodium, we retain more water within our body for longer, but for me, it works better to consume it before than during the race.
 A good tip is to eat sushi with generous soy sauce seasoning the evening before.

 I was exhausted at 33km to the point I had to walk.
 Minutes later, the 4:00h pacer passed with a bunch of runners surrounding him.
-Actually, many of those that I have intentionally passed were naturally passing me.
+Many of those that I have intentionally passed were naturally passing me.
 My mind was full of negative thoughts, frustrated with the situation I was in, with still 9km to go.
 Then I remembered Jeff Galloway’s repeats, where I had to run 800 meters and walk 3 minutes.
-I recall those workouts added up to 8km to my millage, so i did it, which helped me to control my heart rate that was going up too fast.
+I recall those workouts added up to 8km to my mileage, so I did it, which helped me to control my heart rate which was going up too fast.
 I felt I could faint if I forced a continuous run until the finish line.
 The funny fact was that, in the last 2km there were simply too many people cheering, diverting my mind from the pain, and suddenly I was running like nothing happened.
 How?
-Did my mind played a trick with me?
+Did my mind play a trick on me?

-In his book “Endure”, Alex Hutchinson reports that we get progressively more fatigued over the course of a run, but when the end is in sight, we speed up.
-The brain probably holds us back during long efforts, and then releases the final reserves when we are nearly finished and the danger is past.
+In his book “Endure”, Alex Hutchinson reports that we get progressively more fatigued throughout a run, but when the end is in sight, we speed up.
+The brain probably holds us back during long efforts and then releases the final reserves when we are nearly finished and the danger is past.
 It matches my experience because I was afraid of fainting, then the crowd at the end distracted me and all I wanted to do was to finish it.